Cloud Identity Playbook

 - Virtual Directory.
 Not all cloud application access is equal.
 Consider using a virtual directory to create unique personas for specific applications based on existing directory information.
 A virtual directory aggregates identity data from a variety of sources.
 For example, an application requires a particular attribute such as citizenship which is not in the directory record.
 An agency can use a virtual directory to create a unique application persona with data combined from various identity or data repositories.
 An IDaaS may support a virtual directory capability and act as a master user record.

 - Entitlement Management.
 Most cloud applications and platforms implement role-based entitlement management.
 Permissions are managed based on a user in a group rather than individually.
-Groups may consist of unique roles such as government administrator, contractor administrator, contributor, or reader.
+Groups may consist of unique roles, such as government administrator, contractor administrator, contributor, or reader.
 All users in a group inherit the same permissions.
-Entitlement management is as easy as removing the user from that group.
+Entitlement management is as easy as removing a user from that group.

 - NPE Identity Management.
 Each type of NPE, machine identity, or digital worker may require a different configuration or type of management.
 An initial step is to catalog the variety of NPE identities.
 Examples of NPE identities include service accounts, robotic process automation bots, scripts, and many others, depending on your use case and environment.
 Next, identify the highest risk devices and a method to secure their access.

 - Allow Multiple Phishing-Resistant Authenticators.
-Federal employees and contractors are issued a PIV card for physical and digital access, but it may not fit every digital use case such as cloud, mobile, or command lines.
+Federal employees and contractors are issued PIV cards for physical and digital access, but the cards may not fit every digital use case, such as cloud, mobile, or command lines.
 Employees also need a comparable authenticator alternative if they lose or cannot use a PIV card.
 Use the Digital Identity Risk Assessment process to identify a minimum authenticator assurance level based on the user transaction risk.
 See this National Security Agency fact sheet on potential secondary authenticator options for workforce use cases.